ziebelje/sqlbee/README.md

 8. Set up a cron job to run `cron.php` at your desired interval.
 Example crontab entry: `* * * * * php -f /var/www/sqlbee/cron.php`

 ## Notes
-- After getting the project running, you might notice that roughly the past 15 minutes of data in sqlbee_runtime_report have missing data.
+- After getting the project running, you might notice that roughly the past 15 minutes of data in runtime_report have missing data.
 This is because the API reports these rows but the ecobee only transmits it's local data every 15 minutes.